 “The sooner they say yes to placing hydrogen and hydrogen-ready boilers onto the market, the sooner we can get the investment needed to begin developing our portfolio.”

 When this decision is confirmed, it could mean that millions of British households will either need to replace their boilers with heat pumps or install hydrogen-ready boilers capable of running on hydrogen gas.

 The government's Hydrogen Strategy in 2021 laid out the groundwork for ensuring up to 35% of the UK’s energy consumption comes from hydrogen by 2035.

 Are Hydrogen Boilers Safe?

-Earlier this month the government had to reiterate that hydrogen boilers will be safe after a study claimed hydrogen boilers could cause four times more explosions than natural gas boilers.
+Last year the government had to reiterate that hydrogen boilers will be safe after a study claimed hydrogen boilers could cause four times more explosions than natural gas boilers.

 Significantly, though, the study also revealed no carbon monoxide was created from the boilers - a major safety plus compared with natural gas boilers - and that the faulty boilers could have been fixed by installing two excess flow valves to easily regulate how hydrogen flows through the pipes.